KesavDeepak/Object_detection_yolo/README.md

 This demonstrates YOLO’s efficiency in performing end-to-end object detection suitable for real-world applications such as surveillance, autonomous vehicles, and smart cameras.

 ---

----

-Would you like me to tailor this version specifically for **YOLOv5** (since it’s more common in labs and academic demos than YOLOv8)?
-I can rewrite the *program* and *procedure* accordingly.